 Myth: Habitat for Humanity gives houses away.

-Fact: Lewiston - Clarkston Partners Habitat For Humanity offers a “hand up” not a handout by partnering with families who are unable to obtain conventional house financing.
-Partner families make a down payment equal to 1% of the purchase price, they are required to acquire 500 hours of “sweat equity” on the construction of their home, on the construction of someone else’s home, at the Store, or at the office.
+Fact: Lewiston-Clarkston Partners Habitat for Humanity offers homeownership opportunities to families who are unable to obtain conventional house financing.
+Generally, this includes those whose income is 30-69% of the LC Valley’s median income.
+Prospective homeowner families make a down payment equal to 1% of the purchase price, and they contribute 500 hours of “sweat equity” on the construction of their home, on the construction of someone else’s home, at the Habitat Store, or at the office.
+Because Habitat homes are built using donated labor, mortgage payments are kept affordable.

 Myth: Habitat homeowners are on welfare.